h908714124/javols/README.md

 }
 ````

-This will generate the following parser:
+This will generate code similar to the following:

 ````java
 @Generated